 Vertrel® X-P10 has been accepted by the U.S. Environmental Protection Agency (EPA) under the Significant New Alternatives Policy (SNAP) program, as a substitute for ozone-depleting substances.
 Vertrel® X-P10 is not a hazardous air pollutant (HAP) and, therefore, not subject to NESHAP regulations.
 Spent Vertrel® X-P10 is not an RCRA characteristic or listed waste.
 However, addition of contaminants could change that status.
 Vertrel® X-P10 is not included in the SARA Title III Section 313 list of toxic chemicals, and is not subject to SARA Title III (EPCRA) reporting requirements.

 The components of Vertrel® X-P10 are listed in the TSCA inventory.
-One component, HFC-43-10mee, is subject to the Significant New Use Rule (SNUR) and should be used only in the applications indicated in the Vertrel® X-P10 MSDS regulatory section.
+One component, HFC-43-10mee, is subject to the Significant New Use Rule (SNUR) and should be used only in the applications indicated in the Vertrel® X-P10 Safety Data Sheet regulatory section.

 Flammability and Toxicity